Critical-Social-Epi/GSS_class_working_conditions/README.md

 # GSS_class_analysis
-Class-health analyses of GSS data
+Class inequities in working conditions in the GSS